CovertLab/wcEcoli/docs/setup-mac.md

 swig is needed to install pip CVXcanon. suite-sparse is needed for cvxopt to call glpk.

-When using Mojave or higher you will aslo need to install the additional SKD headers.
+When using Mojave or higher (10.14+) you will also need to install the additional SKD headers.

     sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /g